Bli-AIk/Undertale-Changer-Template/PLAN.md

 ---

-[^1]: Mainly will add features such as beat count calculation.
+[^1]: Primarily will add functions like calculating beat counts.
-[^2]: An additional setting option will be attempted that allows setting the game screen to a low resolution while magnifying the display resolution.
-This is more friendly for computers with lower performance.
+[^2]: Will attempt to add an extra item in settings that allows the game display to be set to low resolution while magnifying the display resolution.
+This is friendly for computers with lower performance.
-[^3]: This script will encapsulate all Unity's Debug-related functions for calling, which will only execute within the editor.
+[^3]: This script will encapsulate all Unity Debug related functions for calling, and these functions will execute only in the editor.
+[^4]: The current dialogue system is difficult to support branching choices, logical jumps, etc. Maybe we can try integrating Ink language.
-[^4]: This scene will list all plot contents, consistent with how they are displayed in the game, facilitating quick proofreading.
+[^5]: This scene will list all texts in a way consistent with in-game display, facilitating quick proofreading.
-[^5]: This allows multiple battles and multiple fights within the game.
+[^6]: This allows for multiple battles in-game and multiple combats.
-[^6]: Localizers can provide localized support to players in advance by releasing preview versions of CC subtitles once the translation is completed but not formally integrated.
+[^7]: Localization personnel can provide localization support in advance for players by releasing a CC subtitle preview version after translation is completed but not yet officially integrated.
-[^7]: The KR system is implemented through Buffs.
+[^8]: The KR system is realized through Buffs.